Junior Researcher in Economic Geography (0.8-1.0 FTE)

 University of Groningen

-You will contribute to ongoing research projects in the department of Economic Geography.
-Examples of ongoing projects include the effects of automatisation on regional labour markets, understanding intergenerational poverty, developing regional well-being indicators, solo self-employment (ZZP-ers) and migration patterns of recent graduates.
-The main task will be gathering, preparing, managing and analyzing empirical data used in these projects.
-In addition, you may participate in the write-up and presentation of the project outcomes.
-These may be in the form of presentations, research reports, but they can also be scientific publications.
+The department of Economic Geography in the Faculty of Spatial Sciences is looking for a versatile junior researcher.
+The junior researcher will contribute to ongoing research projects in the department of Economic Geography, often commissioned by regional or national governments.
+The projects can vary thematically but they are typically related to issues of regional socio-economic development, entrepreneurship and labour market dynamics.
+The main tasks will be gathering, preparing, managing and analyzing empirical data used in these projects.
+In addition, the junior researcher may participate in the write-up and presentation of the project outcomes.
+These may be in the form of presentations, research reports, but can also be scientific publications.

-Also, you can contribute to the development of grant proposals.
+Also, the Junior Researcher can contribute to the development of grant proposals.
 The main tasks will be to process information about the application process and conditions as well as developing the conceptual arguments in the proposal itself (writing a literature review, for example).
-If appropriate, you will contribute to the write-up and coordination of the proposal.
+If appropriate, the junior researcher will contribute to the write-up and coordination of the proposal.
 Importantly, if interested and possible, developing a personal PhD grant application is also an opportunity in the position.

-- a MSc degree (or near completion) in Human Geography, Economic Geography, Economics or related
+- an MSc degree (or near completion) in Economic Geography, Real Estate Studies, Human Geography, Economics, Sociology, Planning or related

-- a keen interest in issues of socio-economic inequality, regional well-being and/or regional labour market dynamics
+- a keen interest in issues of regional socio-economic development, including for example entrepreneurship, innovation, labour market dynamics and/or real estate

 - good writing and presentation skills

-- an excellent command of English; a passive understanding of Dutch is preferable
+- an excellent command of English.
+A passive understanding of Dutch is preferred

-- a great curiosity, versatility and enthusiasm for research.
+- a great curiosity and enthusiasm for research.

 - analytical and conceptual thinking